openmultiplayer/qawno/README.md

 * *Delete Line* - Will remove the whole line that the cursor is currently on.
 * *Duplicate Line* - Will make a copy of the whole line that the cursor is currently on below the current line.
 * *Comment Line/Selection* - If the cursor is on a normal line with nothing selected, this will comment out the current line by adding `//` to the start.
 If a block of text is selected this will instead comment out that block using `/* */`.
 Pressing this option again on the same line or block will reverse the action, so performing it on a line or block already commented out will uncomment the line or block.
 * *Colour Selection* - Opens the colour selection dialog (colour picker).
 This makes inserting hex colour codes simpler by allowing you to choose them visually, and by pre-defining and saving useful or common ones.
+See below for full documentation on this feature.

 ![Screenshot](documentation/menu-build.png)